Pherpher089-zz/Lambda-Notes/Career-Development/Experience.md

 ## Tatum Games

 _Oct 2017 - dec 2017_

-`The dates on my linked in are not correct, these are.`
+`This was a brief internship in which I worked with a large group of interns to help develop a turn-based strategy/Fighting game.
+On this project, I spent most of my time reading and understanding the existing code and documenting it via XML comments in the code.`

+### Responsibilities

--   Documented the pre-existing code base via XML comments
+-   Documented the pre-existing codebase via XML comments
 -   Worked with a Github repository along with 13 other developers
 -   Used an agile workflow with weekly meetings and bi-weekly sprints